1890 United States census: Significant findings

 The 1890 census announced that the frontier region of the United States no longer existed, and that the Census Bureau would no longer track the westward migration of the U.S. population.
+In practice, however, said migration can still be tracked by plotting each succeeding census' mean center of United States population.

 By 1890, settlement in the American West had reached sufficient population density that the frontier line had disappeared.
 For the 1890 census, the Census Bureau released a bulletin declaring the closing of the frontier, stating: "Up to and including 1880 the country had a frontier of settlement, but at present the unsettled area has been so broken into by isolated bodies of settlement that there can hardly be said to be a frontier line.
 In the discussion of its extent, its westward movement, etc., it can not, therefore, any longer have a place in the census reports."

+Statisticians at the time argued that the results of the 1890 census was most likely an undercount of the total population in the United States from anywhere between one million to several millions, and that African Americans, working-class people, and young children were most likely to be undercounted.

 Data availability

 The original data for the 1890 census is mostly unavailable.
-The population schedules were damaged in a fire in the basement of the Commerce Building in Washington, D.C. in 1921.
-Some 25% of the materials were presumed destroyed and another 50% damaged by smoke and water (although the actual damage may have been closer to 15–25%).
+The population schedules were damaged in a fire in the basement of the U.S. Department of Commerce building in Washington, D.C. in 1921.
+Some 25% of the materials were presumed destroyed and another 50% damaged by smoke and water, although the actual damage may have been closer to 15–25%.
 The damage to the records led to an outcry for a permanent National Archives.
 In December 1932, following standard federal record-keeping procedures, the Chief Clerk of the Bureau of the Census sent the Librarian of Congress a list of papers to be destroyed, including the original 1890 census schedules.
 The Librarian was asked by the Bureau to identify any records which should be retained for historical purposes, but the Librarian did not accept the census records.
 Congress authorized destruction of that list of records on February 21, 1933, and the surviving original 1890 census records were destroyed by government order by 1934 or 1935.
 Few sets of microdata from the 1890 census survive.
 Aggregate data for small areas, together with compatible cartographic boundary files, can be downloaded from the National Historical Geographic Information System.